Concepts

 - Comment history preserved with full timestamps

 The insight: AI conversations are ephemeral - Claude says something, you respond, it’s buried in the chat.
-Comments are spatial and persistent - pin them to the exact artifact (worktree, session) where they matter.
+Comments are spatial and persistent - pin them to the exact artifact (zone, worktree, session) where they matter.
 Teammates can discover your insights without digging through transcripts.

 Live Cursors